ar3hma786/karmatest-frontend/README.md

 # Admin Console Frontend for Managing Sales

-This template provides a minimal setup for building an admin console frontend to manage sales using React and Vite.
-It includes hot module replacement (HMR) and some ESLint rules for a better development experience.
+This provides a minimal setup for building an admin console frontend to manage sales using React and Vite.

-Currently, two official plugins are available for integrating React:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Cloning the Repository